 The South Florida Fair & Palm Beach County Expositions, Inc. is a nonprofit corporation 501 (C3) organized and existing pursuant to Chapter 616, Florida Statutes.

-Our Board of Trustees comprised is of seventeen (17) individuals who are responsible for setting policy and seeing that management of the association is carried out under direction of an executive staff consisting of the President/CEO and at present, a Vice President and four Division Directors.
+Our Board of Trustees is comprised of seventeen (17) individuals who are responsible for setting policy and seeing that management of the association is carried out under direction of an executive staff consisting of the President/CEO and at present, a Vice President and five Division Directors.

 The Fair also has Directors who serve in an advisory capacity.
 There are presently fifty-five (55) Directors.
 The Trustees and Directors are non-paid volunteers.